-Narrative to 2018 Summary Compensation Table
+Narrative to 2020 Summary Compensation Table

-Perguisites and Supplemental Disability
+Perquisites and Supplemental Disability

-In addition to benefits generally available to all other U.S.-based non-union employees, the CEO and other NEOs receive an auto allowance and participate in a supplemental long-term disability program.
-The supplemental disability benefit is in addition to the group long-term disability benefit generally available to all U.S.based non-union employees.
+In addition to benefits generally available to all other U.S.-based non-union employees, the CEO and other NEOs receive an automotive and fuel allowance and participate in a supplemental long-term disability program.
+The supplemental disability benefit is in addition to the group long-term disability benefit generally available to all U.S.-based non-union employees.
 The group long-term disability plan provides an annual benefit of 60% of the first \$300,000 of base salary, or an annual maximum benefit of \$180,000 per year.
 For the NEOs, the supplemental program provides an annual benefit of 60% of their base salary above \$300,000, with a maximum supplemental benefit of \$60,000 per year.
-The CEO is also offered the personal use of the Company leased aircraft (limited to 25 hours per year covered by the Company and up to an additional 25 hours per year for which the CEO is required to reimburse the Company for all incremental costs related to such additional use).
+Mr. Silvernail as Chairman and CEO, was also offered the personal use of the Company leased aircraft (limited to 25 hours per year covered by the Company and up to an additional 25 hours per year for which he is required to reimburse the Company for all incremental costs related to such additional use).